KpathaK21/diabetes_tracker/ai_services/README.md

 ## Future Improvements

-- Implement more sophisticated CNN architectures
+- Implement more sophisticated CNN architectures (EfficientNet, ResNet)
-- Expand the food database with more items and detailed nutritional information
-- Add support for multiple food items in a single image
+- Add support for multiple food items in a single image using object detection
-- Implement portion size estimation
+- Implement more accurate portion size estimation using depth estimation
+- Add personalized recommendations based on user's medical profile
+- Integrate with continuous glucose monitoring data for better insights